jfo/muhblog/src/post/stdwrite.md

 Trace/breakpoint trap (core dumped)
 ```

-This isn't surprising, I've written a program that does nothing.
+This isn't surprising, I've written a program that has no instructions.
 I'm not
 particularly interested in this error right now, the important thing is that I
 got this to assemble.